+rigule 3.0.7-1.
+Format of the element string

-Application First freeze date
+GS1 Application First freeze date

 Identifier Year Month Day

-7006 $N_1 N_2$ N 3 N 4 $N_5 N_6$
+7006 $N_1 N_2$ N 3 N 4 N5 N6

 The data transmitted from the barcode reader means that the element string denoting a first freeze date has been captured.
-As this element string is an attribute of a trade item, it must be processed together with the trade item GTIN to which it relates.
+As this element string is an attribute of a trade item, it must be processed together with the trade item GTIN to which it relates (see section 4.14 Data relationships).

-When indicating this element string in the non-HRI text section of a barcode label, the following data title SHOULD be used (see also section 3.2): FIRST FREEZE DATE
+When indicating this element string in the non-HRI text section of a barcode label, the following data title SHOULD be used: FIRST FREEZE DATE